The Basics of Retainage

 Retainage remains the most effective insurance policy for the successful completion of construction projects.
 This is particularly important in the final stages of the project when the contractor could determine that it is financially more viable to simply move on to the next project since there are no retainage funds to collect upon completion of the current project.

 Retainage also represents readily available funds in the case of a contractor default.
-If a contractor is unable to complete the work or meet his financial obligations due to various factors (like frozen assets, fraud, or a lawsuit) these funds can then be used to remedy the default, pay suppliers and subcontractors to complete the work, etc.
+If a contractor is unable to complete the work or meet his financial obligations due to various factors (like frozen assets, fraud, or a lawsuit), these funds can then be used to remedy the default and pay subcontractors to complete the work.

 Owners and contractors tend to partially blame retainage for cash flow problems and delays in payment.
-It is argued that retainage can be abused and can cause disputes and delays in payment when the contractor and the owner have differing views on the project’s completion.
+It is argued that retainage can cause disputes and delays in payment when the contractor and the project owner have differing views on the project’s completion.
 This can result in financial burdens for the subcontractors involved in the project.

-Since it represents only a small percentage (up to 10%) of individual draws, it is safe to say that any such problems are more likely the result of poor budgeting, planning, and process implementation.
-This problem can be remedied at the very start, through a clear contractual definition of substantial completion and a well-defined timeline for the completion and the release of retainage.
-Additionally, construction loan software can be helpful with the process implementation and retainage tracking piece.
+However, retainage represents only a small percentage of individual draws.
+Often, cash flow problems are the result of the challenges inherent in the real estate development industry.
+Retainage resistance can be remedied through a clear contractual definition of substantial completion and a well-defined timeline for the completion and release of retainage.
+Using software like Rabbet Construction Finance can be helpful with process implementation and tracking retainage.

 The Final Verdict

-Despite it being commonly considered a “necessary evil”, the fact that retainage has remained to be a type of leverage vehicle for a full century is a credit to its effectiveness.
+The fact that retainage has stuck around for a full century is a credit to its effectiveness.
 Over the years it has been questioned and modified a number of times, and even today there are various other solutions presented as alternatives.
 However, most of these alternate solutions look to remedy the perceived disruption of cash flow from the withheld resources and effectively eliminate the financial incentive for project completion.

-Retainage has time and time again proven to be the best assurance of a job’s completion.
-Ultimately, any negative effects (wrongly or not) associated with retainage can be prevented with a realistic budget assessment, well-defined contractual terms, and effective implementation of processes.
+Many project owners view retainage as the best assurance of a job’s completion.
+Ultimately, any negative effects associated with retainage can be prevented with a realistic budget assessment, well-defined contractual terms, and effective implementation of processes.